Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Commands.md

 # Commands - What are they?
-- Commands can be:
+- Commands can take several forms:
     - An executable program
     - A built-in command to the shell
     - A shell function
     - An alias of a command
-- A command provides instructions to the underlying system to carry out.
+- A command provides instructions to the underlying system to carry out specific tasks.
-- Bash acts as an interface between a user and the operating system, whereby a user evokes commands in Bash to interact with the underlying operating system.
+- Bash acts as an interface between a user and the operating system, allowing users to interact with the underlying system by executing commands in Bash.

 ## Options
-- Often commands accept flags or options, which modifies or provides additional features of the original command.
+- Commands often accept flags or options, which modify or provide additional features to the original command.
-- Use the <code>ls</code> command as an example, the <code>ls</code> command lists contents of the current directory by default.
+- Let's take the <code>ls</code> command as an example: by default, it lists the contents of the current directory.
-- In addition, the <code>ls</code> command accepts options which provides additional capabilities.
+- Additionally, the <code>ls</code> command accepts options that provide additional capabilities.
-- To list all the options of a command use the <code>man</code> command.
+- To view all the options available for a command, use the <code>man</code> command.
-- Below is a snippet of the <code>ls</code> command with additional flags.
+- Below is a snippet of the <code>ls</code> command with additional flags:

     ```bash
     ## output directory contents in list format